FloRichard/conso-score-mobile-app/README.md

 # conso-score-mobile-app
 This repository is the mobile app that can read products and give information about the associated conso-score.

+## Technology

+The app is develop in Java Android.

+It use the ZXing library for the barcode scanner, and retrofit2 for the communication with the back office.

+The app interact with the back office on the root /datas/product/{codebar}

 ## Configure